rkearsley/luabackend/README.md

 For more information of how to use this in Lua, see the comment in the beginning of the file lua_prefixes.cc.

+If you are using prefixes then make sure that you don't use of any packetcache in PowerDNS at all!
+Your results will otherwise get mixed up with each other.

 ==========================
 TLMC - The Last Mile Cache